diodesign/diosix/README.md

 [![Build Status](https://travis-ci.org/diodesign/diosix.svg?branch=master)](https://travis-ci.org/diodesign/diosix)

-This is a lightweight, secure, multiprocessor hypervisor written in Rust for 32-bit and 64-bit RISC-V systems.
+This is a lightweight and secure multiprocessor hypervisor for 32-bit and 64-bit [RISC-V](https://riscv.org/) systems.

 ### Rationale

 Diosix 2.0 is a work in progress.
-It is written [in Rust](https://www.rust-lang.org/), which is a C/C++-like programming language that has a fierce emphasis on performance, memory and thread safety, and other security features.
-It also targets [RISC-V](https://riscv.org/).
+It is written [in Rust](https://www.rust-lang.org/), which is a C/C++-like systems programming language that has a fierce emphasis on performance, memory and thread safety, and other security features.

 Perhaps in the near future, it will be possible to build a completely open-source package containing everything needed to configure an FPGA-based system with RISC-V cores and peripherals, then boot a full stack of software, all on-demand and customized for a particular task.

-An [earlier iteration](https://github.com/diodesign/diosix-legacy) of diosix was a working microkernel, written in C and assembly, primarily for 32-bit SMP x86 computers.
+An [earlier iteration](https://github.com/diodesign/diosix-legacy) of diosix was a working microkernel operating system, written in C and assembly, primarily for 32-bit SMP x86 and Arm-powered computers.

 ### Running and building